-868 21.
-During the performance of this Contract, the Contractor agrees as follows:

-869 (a) The Contractor will not discriminate against any employee or applicant for 870 employment because of race, color, religion, sex, or national origin.
-The Contractor will take 871 affirmative action to ensure that applicants are employed, and that employees are treated during 872 employment, without regard to their race, color, religion, sex, or national origin.
-Such action shall 873 include, but not be limited to, the following: Employment, upgrading, demotion, or transfer; 874 recruitment or recruitment advertising; layoff or termination, rates of payment or other forms of 875 compensation; and selection for training, including apprenticeship.
-The Contractor agrees to post in 876 conspicuous places, available to employees and applicants for employment, notices to be provided by 877 the Contracting Officer setting forth the provisions of this nondiscrimination clause.

-878 (b) The Contractor will, in all solicitations or advertisements for employees placed 879 by or on behalf of the Contractor, state that all qualified applicants will receive consideration for 880 employment without discrimination because of race, color, religion, sex, or national origin.
+- 21. During the performance of this Contract, the Contractor agrees as follows: - (a) The Contractor will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin.
+The Contractor will take affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, color, religion, sex, or national origin.
+Such action shall include, but not be limited to, the following: Employment, upgrading, demotion, or transfer; recruitment or recruitment advertising; layoff or termination, rates of payment or other forms of compensation; and selection for training, including apprenticeship.
+The Contractor agrees to post in conspicuous places, available to employees and applicants for employment, notices to be provided by the Contracting Officer setting forth the provisions of this nondiscrimination clause. - (b) The Contractor will, in all solicitations or advertisements for employees placed by or on behalf of the Contractor, state that all qualified applicants will receive consideration for employment without discrimination because of race, color, religion, sex, or national origin.

-(c) The Contractor will send to each labor union or representative of workers with which it has a collective bargaining agreement or other contract or understanding, a notice, to be provided by the Contracting Officer, advising the said labor union or workers' representative of the Contractor's commitments under Section 202 of Executive Order 11246 of September 24, 1965, and shall post copies of the notice in conspicuous places available to employees and applicants for employment.

-887 (d) The Contractor will comply with all provisions of Executive Order 888 No. 11246 of September 24, 1965, as amended, and of the rules, regulations, and relevant orders of 889 the Secretary of Labor.
+- which it has a collective bargaining agreement or other contract or understanding, a notice, to be provided by the Contracting Officer, advising the said labor union or workers' representative of the Contractor's commitments under Section 202 of Executive Order 11246 of September 24, 1965, and shall post copies of the notice in conspicuous places available to employees and applicants for employment. - 887 (d) The Contractor will comply with all provisions of Executive Order 888 No. 11246 of September 24, 1965, as amended, and of the rules, regulations, and relevant orders of 889 the Secretary of Labor.

-(e) The Contractor will furnish all information and reports required by said amended Executive Order and by the rules, regulations, and orders of the Secretary of Labor, or pursuant thereto, and will permit access to its books, records, and accounts by the Contracting Officer and the Secretary of Labor for purposes of investigation to ascertain compliance with such rules, regulations, and orders.

-(f) In the event of the Contractor's noncompliance with the nondiscrimination clauses of this Contract or with any of the said rules, regulations, or orders, this Contract may be canceled, terminated, or suspended, in whole or in part, and the Contractor may be declared ineligible for further Government contracts in accordance with procedures authorized in said amended Executive Order, and such other sanctions may be imposed and remedies invoked as provided in said Executive Order, or by rule, regulation, or order of the Secretary of Labor, or as otherwise provided by law.

-902 The Contractor will include the provisions of paragraphs (a) through (g) in (g) 903 every subcontract or purchase order unless exempted by the rules, regulations, or orders of the 904 Secretary of Labor issued pursuant to Section 204 of said amended Executive Order, so that such 905 provisions will be binding upon each subcontractor or vendor.
-The Contractor will take such action 906 with respect to any subcontract or purchase order as may be directed by the Secretary of Labor as a 907 means of enforcing such provisions, including sanctions for noncompliance: Provided, however, 908 That in the event the Contractor becomes involved in, or is threatened with, litigation with a 909 subcontractor or vendor as a result of such direction, the Contractor may request the United States to 910 enter into such litigation to protect the interests of the United States.
+- (e) The Contractor will furnish all information and reports required by said amended Executive Order and by the rules, regulations, and orders of the Secretary of Labor, or pursuant thereto, and will permit access to its books, records, and accounts by the Contracting Officer and the Secretary of Labor for purposes of investigation to ascertain compliance with such rules, regulations, and orders. - (f) In the event of the Contractor's noncompliance with the nondiscrimination clauses of this Contract or with any of the said rules, regulations, or orders, this Contract may be canceled, terminated, or suspended, in whole or in part, and the Contractor may be declared ineligible for further Government contracts in accordance with procedures authorized in said amended Executive Order, and such other sanctions may be imposed and remedies invoked as provided in said Executive Order, or by rule, regulation, or order of the Secretary of Labor, or as otherwise provided by law. - (g) The Contractor will include the provisions of paragraphs (a) through (g) in every subcontract or purchase order unless exempted by the rules, regulations, or orders of the Secretary of Labor issued pursuant to Section 204 of said amended Executive Order, so that such provisions will be binding upon each subcontractor or vendor.
+The Contractor will take such action with respect to any subcontract or purchase order as may be directed by the Secretary of Labor as a means of enforcing such provisions, including sanctions for noncompliance: Provided, however, That in the event the Contractor becomes involved in, or is threatened with, litigation with a subcontractor or vendor as a result of such direction, the Contractor may request the United States to enter into such litigation to protect the interests of the United States.

-911 GENERAL OBLIGATION--BENEFITS CONDITIONED UPON PAYMENT
+GENERAL OBLIGATION-BENEFITS CONDITIONED UPON PAYMENT